murgurgulor/the-murgurgu-lore/src/site/notes/Dungeons & Dragons/The Northern Wilds/Player Info/Campaign Starting Guide.md

 There are three major countries in the North:
 - **Asainn** is the largest and connects to the southern continent.
 It's a large country that consists of three different provinces.
 It's governed by the Ruling Council, which consists of three consuls - one from each province.
 It's capital city is **Caol Arrad**, a prosperous port city on the southern end of the country.
 - **Skalmyr** lies north east of Asainn.
 It's a relatively laid back country that focuses their efforts on their fishing activities along their coastline.
 They maintain friendly relations and trade with Asainn.
 Its capital city is **Snykeste**, an overgrown fishing town on the eastern coast.
 - **Boreund** lies north west of Asainn and west of Skalmyr.
 It's a harsh country with many mountains and - with the exception of its southern borders - icy plains.
-It's inhabitants are a rough and tough crowd who maintain at best neutral relations with their neighbouring countries.
+It extends far to the north into the polar region.
+Its inhabitants are a rough and tough crowd who maintain at best neutral relations with their neighbouring countries.
 It's capital city is the mountain fortress **Bor Bradrak**.

 The western end of the North is a region called **The Wild Hinterlands**.
 This is a not a true country, but rather a savage and inhospitable region that a large number of tribes of monstrous humanoids - such as goblins, kobolds, gnolls, orcs, et cetera - call their home.
 They are territorial and often in conflict with each other.
 The Wild Hinterlands borders on Asainn and Boreund, and raids on border town are not uncommon.